bazzel/css-challenge/README.md

 ## The Rules of The Game
 * Team up with a colleague or work alone (although the latter is not encouraged).
 It's not relevant what skills any of you've have, as long as you how to build a page in HTML and CSS.
 * Use the tools you prefer.
 As long as your product ends up as a web page, anything is allowed.
 * Make sure you're in the office when you work on your assignment.
-This is important since we think it's a good way to share as much knowledge as possible.
+This is important because we think this is a good way to share as much knowledge as possible.
+It's a challenge, no competitions and you're even encouraged to help others or ask others to help you.
 * When you love to join, but you're not able to attend (some or all events), please contact you team coach.
 * Only start with the next iteration, when you've finished the current one.
 Although you might have access to all iterations, it's fair to pretend you're working for a customer that changes requirements along the way you're currently not aware of.
 * Put your project up on [GitHub](https://github.com).